Zomato Ltd leads losers in 'B' group

-Electrotherm (India) Ltd, FSN E-Commerce Ventures Ltd, Salona Cotspin Ltd and Globalspace Technologies Ltd are among the other losers in the BSE's 'B' group today, 24 January 2022.
+Cartrade Tech Ltd, Cambridge Technology Enterprises Ltd, Autoline Industries Ltd and Allsec Technologies Ltd are among the other losers in the BSE's 'B' group today, 27 January 2022.

-Electrotherm (India) Ltd, FSN E-Commerce Ventures Ltd, Salona Cotspin Ltd and Globalspace Technologies Ltd are among the other losers in the BSE's 'B' group today, 24 January 2022.
+Cartrade Tech Ltd, Cambridge Technology Enterprises Ltd, Autoline Industries Ltd and Allsec Technologies Ltd are among the other losers in the BSE's 'B' group today, 27 January 2022.

-Electrotherm (India) Ltd crashed 16.19% to Rs 132.
-The stock was the second biggest loser in 'B' group.On the BSE, 23133 shares were traded on the counter so far as against the average daily volumes of 27038 shares in the past one month.
+Cartrade Tech Ltd lost 6.02% to Rs 678.25.
+The stock was the second biggest loser in 'B' group.On the BSE, 42203 shares were traded on the counter so far as against the average daily volumes of 20135 shares in the past one month.

-FSN E-Commerce Ventures Ltd lost 14.50% to Rs 1703.6.
-The stock was the third biggest loser in 'B' group.On the BSE, 1.86 lakh shares were traded on the counter so far as against the average daily volumes of 47112 shares in the past one month.
+Cambridge Technology Enterprises Ltd crashed 5.92% to Rs 92.95.
+The stock was the third biggest loser in 'B' group.On the BSE, 31522 shares were traded on the counter so far as against the average daily volumes of 59166 shares in the past one month.

-Salona Cotspin Ltd plummeted 12.38% to Rs 269.05.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 2716 shares were traded on the counter so far as against the average daily volumes of 9726 shares in the past one month.
+Autoline Industries Ltd plummeted 5.41% to Rs 69.95.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 17311 shares were traded on the counter so far as against the average daily volumes of 25733 shares in the past one month.

-Globalspace Technologies Ltd shed 11.41% to Rs 88.5.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 5.14 lakh shares were traded on the counter so far as against the average daily volumes of 1.11 lakh shares in the past one month.
+Allsec Technologies Ltd corrected 5.12% to Rs 630.2.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 3845 shares were traded on the counter so far as against the average daily volumes of 10904 shares in the past one month.

 Powered by Capital Market - Live News